sandraromerop/sandraromerop.github.io/content/hello.md

 Also!
 I'm from Peru and I grew up very near the Pacific Ocean.
 It should be mentioned that I'm slightly addicted to surfing.

 {{< image src="/sandra_romero.jpeg" alt="Picture in Punta Roquitas-Lima, Peru" position="center" style="border-radius: 8px;" >}}
-*Picture in Punta Roquitas Beach -Lima, Peru*
+*Punta Roquitas Beach -Lima, Peru*